NadineBoucher/pwd_reset_agent/README.md

 This is a basic Google Cloud Conversational Agents (Playbook using Gemini) for password reset.

+Those assets are meant to be used as part of an enablement session, thus the limited instructions here.

 Description:
 - The agent greet the user and collect its full name
 - Assuming the user say something like : "I need to reset my pwd, i got locked out of my account"